01 of 06

 Make sure to use thicker paper when making this project.
 If you're looking for an even more robust structure, we recommend using a thicker cardstock or chipboard.

 No matter which type of material you decide upon, it is a good idea to practice first using scrap paper before moving onto good quality paper or cardstock.
 To make this even simpler, try printing and practicing on a template.Continue to 2 of 6 below.

 02 of 06

-Cut Out the Card Back
+Cut out the Card Back

 Now that you know a little bit about the DIY exploding box and have some ideas for what types of gifts you can use it for, you will want to get to work on creating this lovely card craft.

-We are making a simple example exploding box card using only one layer, but you can add as many layers to the card as you wish.
+You are making a simple example exploding box card using only one layer, but you can add as many layers to the card as you wish.

 Start by printing out the templates for the various sized boxes you'd like to use and transferring them to scrap paper to practice with first.
-If you've decided not to use a template, use your own measurements and create your own template directly on the scrap paper.
+If you've decided not to use a template, use your measurements and create your template directly on the scrap paper.
 Just remember, since exploding boxes are cascading boxes, you'll need to create a few templates of varying sizes: small, medium, and large.

 Once you have a good idea of how the pieces need to be laid out, cut, and folded, the next step is to trace your patterns onto the cardstock or thick paper.
 To avoid wasting your expensive paper, print the templates onto scrap paper and place them onto the cardstock to make the most efficient use of space.